bouchard/fav_star/README.markdown

 ThumbsUp
 =======

+A ridiculously straightforward and simple package 'o' code to enable voting in your application, a la stackoverflow.com, etc.
 Allows an arbitrary number of entities (users, etc.) to vote on models.

 ### Mixins
-This plugin introduces two mixins to your recipe book:
+This plugin introduces three mixins to your recipe book:

 1. **acts\_as\_voteable** : Intended for content objects like Posts, Comments, etc.
 2. **acts\_as\_voter** : Intended for voting entities, like Users.
+3. **has\_karma** : Adds some helpers to acts\_as\_voter models for calculating karma.

 ### Inspiration